SEND Information Report 2024

 Access to extra-curricular activities for students with SEND

-• The school publishes a schedule of extra-curricular activities each year and the SEND Department encourages pupils with SEND to attend these, according to their interests.
+• The school publishes a schedule of extra-curricular activities each year and the SEND Department encourage pupils with SEND to attend these, according to their interests.
 This would include accompanying the student to the first session if this was needed.

 • LSAs accompany school trips, to support students with SEND, as required.